 I’ve been toying with starting a blog for many years now, but always thought eh, why.
 I’ve been in the IT industry officially since 1997/98, but always knew that computers would be my first job – confirmed by some 1st grade homework.

-About Me: I live outside of Columbia, SC with my incredible wife and 4 dogs – yes 4 dogs.
+About Me: I live outside of Columbia, SC with my incredible wife and 2 dogs.
 I started my career testing out a proprietary billing system using TOAD to run scripts against an Oracle database and figured wow, people are paying me to do this!
 I graduated to supporting EMR Systems and Citrix farms for a large hospital in VA, moved onto work for General Electric for a while where I really took off with Virtualization, Unix and Oracle systems.
-After bouncing around a bit and coming back to GE, I decided to go work for a smaller company – eGroup, that has been an incredible 5 year journey now.
+After bouncing around a bit and coming back to GE, I decided to go work for a smaller company – eGroup, that has been an incredible 9 year journey now.

 My wife has learned to expect gear coming and going from the garage rack, and the hum of servers in the garage has become a great topic of conversation with neighbors.